Ashley Phillips: Club career

+Blackburn Rovers

 In September 2021, it was reported that Phillips had agreed to a three-year professional contract with Blackburn to come into effect from his seventeenth birthday the following June.
 However, by August 2022, Blackburn manager Jon Dahl Tomasson said the contract had not yet been signed.
 Phillips was named in the starting XI for his professional debut in the EFL Cup in a 4–0 victory at home at Ewood Park against Hartlepool United on 10 August 2022.

-On 14 August 2022, Phillips made his league debut in the game against West Bromwich Albion, playing 71 minutes in a 2–1 win.

-On 20 September 2022, Phillips signed his first professional contract, committing his future to Blackburn Rovers until June 2025.
+Phillips made his league debut on 14 August 2022 in the game against West Bromwich Albion, playing 71 minutes in a 2–1 win.
+Phillips signed his first professional contract on 20 September 2022 committing his future to Blackburn Rovers until June 2025.

+Tottenham Hotspur

+On 5 August 2023, Phillips signed for Premier League club Tottenham Hotspur after they activated his £2m release clause.
+On 8 January 2024, Phillips joined Championship club Plymouth Argyle on loan for the remainder of the 2023–24 season.
+Phillips made sixteen appearances for the club, helping them to avoid relegation, and was named their Young Player of the Season.
+On 23 August 2024, Phillips returned to the Championship, joining Stoke City on a season-long loan deal.
+Phillips scored his first goal in professional football on 29 October 2024 in a 3–2 EFL Cup defeat against Southampton.
+Phillips made 39 appearances for Stoke scoring one goal, as they finished in 18th position, avoiding relegation on the final day of the season.

+Phillips returned to Stoke on loan for the 2025–26 season.

 International career

-On 9 April 2021, Phillips made his debut for Wales U16 coming off the bench in a 3-2 win against England U16.
+Phillips was born in England to a Nigerian father and Welsh mother.
+On 9 April 2021, he made his debut for the Wales U16s coming off the bench in a 3–2 win against England U16.
 On 1 October 2021, Phillips was called up to the England U17 squad.

-On 16 September 2022, Phillips along with Rovers teammate Adam Wharton where called up to the England U19 squad, making his debut in a 2-0 win against Montenegro U19.
+On 16 September 2022, Phillips along with Rovers teammate Adam Wharton were called up to the England U19 squad, making his debut in a 2–0 win against Montenegro U19.
+On 9 June 2023, Phillips made his England U18 debut during a 2–2 draw with Norway at the Lisbon International Tournament.
+On 6 September 2024, Phillips made his England U20 debut during a 1-1 draw away to Turkey.

+On 29 August 2025, Phillips was called up to the under-21s.
+He made his debut as a substitute during a 2027 UEFA European Under-21 Championship qualification win away to Kazakhstan on 8 September 2025.

 Style of play

-Speaking in November 2021, then first team manager Tony Mowbray described Phillips as "phenomenal" and as well as being 6ft 4' tall he commented on his ball playing ability, stating: "He's fast, mobile and can pass it really well.
-He can use both feet, he's composed..if you were to create a defender in the mould of how you would want one, this kid has got every attribute.”
+Speaking in November 2021, then first team manager Tony Mowbray described Phillips as "phenomenal" and commented that as well as being 6 feet 4 inches tall Phillips had great ball-playing ability.
+Mowbray stated, "He's fast, mobile and can pass it really well.
+He can use both feet, he's composed...if you were to create a defender in the mould of how you would want one, this kid has got every attribute."